LittleBigSalino/Jon.Wpf.CustomControls/README.md

 ## Controls

 This library currently includes the following controls:
+- [SentimentAnalysisLabel](./Docs/SentimentAnalysisLabel.md): Negative/Positve Sentiment Analysis Text you can bind to text for sentiment.
+- [SummarizationTextBlock](./Docs/SummarizationTextBlock.md): Summarization of bound text from Chat GPT.
 - [AutoCompleteTextBox](./Docs/AutoCompleteTextBox.md): A textbox control that automatically displays suggestions based on the filtered text typed.
 - [NumericUpDown](./Docs/NumericUpDown.md): A NumericUpDown control that allows users to increase or decrease a numeric value with up and down buttons. *NEW*
 - [WizardControl](./Docs/WizardControl.md): A control that presents a series of WizardPages to assist the user in performing a task or series of tasks. *NEW*